|

 trail to Bua Bok Cave with its interesting stalactites and stalagmites.
 There are many campsites and even a few bungalows on the island.

 A 45-minute climb or hike will put you at Ko Wua Talap Viewpoint where you can enjoy a fantastic view of the surrounding islands and formations emerging from the sea.
+One island called Mae Ko has a mysterious interior lake that takes

 about 30 minutes to hike to along a trail of bamboo and rock steps.
 The emerald salt waters there are surrounded by rock cliffs of nature's creation.
 Another popular spot is Stone Bridge on Ko